Catherine Branson: Federal Court of Australia (1994–2008)

 Branson was appointed to the Federal Court of Australia on 16 May 1994.
 The appointment was part of a broader effort to introduce gender diversity to the bench, and Branson has acknowledged that her gender influenced the timing of the offer.
 She stated that the presence of women on the bench affected judicial culture by encouraging discussions that incorporated experiences and perspectives specific to women.
 Branson served fourteen years on the Federal Court, primarily in Sydney, and was at times considered a potential nominee for the High Court.

-From 1998 to 2000, Branson presided over the Australian Institute of Judicial Administration and engaged in international collaboration with judges in countries including Pakistan, Indonesia, and the Palestinian Territories.
+From 1998 to 2000, Branson served as president of the Australian Institute of Judicial Administration.
+She also engaged in international collaboration with judges in countries including Pakistan, Indonesia, and the Palestinian Territories.
 During this period, on 19 August 1999, she participated in the Federal Court hearing of the Yorta Yorta native title appeal, which contested a previous ruling that denied the Yorta Yorta people native title over lands in southern New South Wales and northern Victoria.
 From 2000 to 2006, she was a board member of the International Development Law Organization.
-On 22 November 2007, Branson was part of the Federal Court panel, alongside Justices Paul Finn and John Tamberlin, that dismissed an appeal by the Wilderness Society challenging the Commonwealth government's approval of a Gunns pulp mill in northern Tasmania.
+On 22 November 2007, Branson was part of the Federal Court panel, alongside Justices Paul Finn and John Tamberlin, that dismissed an appeal by the Wilderness Society challenging the legality of the Commonwealth government's process for assessing the proposed Gunns pulp mill in northern Tasmania.
 She retired from the Federal Court on 13 October 2008.